-The Poseidon Garden Fund targets late-seed cannabis firms, who have launched compelling businesses and gained positive traction.
-As these companies consider what lies ahead — growth, expansion, and scale — we believe they will turn to one of the most experienced capital teams in the industry at The Poseidon Garden Fund.
-For more information on our strategy, please visit us at https://www.poseidonassetmanagement.com/fund-three-garden-fund.
+Poseidon Garden Ventures targets late-seed cannabis firms who have launched compelling businesses and gained positive traction.
+As these companies consider what lies ahead — growth, expansion, and scale — we believe they will turn to one of the most experienced capital teams in the industry.
+For more information on our strategy, please visit us at https://www.poseidonassetmanagement.com/.

 About the Author

-Patrick Rea is the Managing Director of Poseidon Garden Fund, a $50 million venture capital fund focused on late-seed stage companies in the cannabis industry.
+Patrick Rea is the Manager of Poseidon Garden Ventures, a $50 million venture group focused on late-seed stage companies in the cannabis industry.
 Prior to Poseidon, Patrick founded CanopyBoulder and was CEO for over 6 years.
 While leading the cannabis industry’s top business accelerator, Patrick raised and managed five funds and led investments in 115 companies.
 He resides in Boulder, Colorado with his wife, two daughters, and pug Millie.

 Poseidon was founded by siblings Emily & Morgan Paxhia in 2013, making their first fund one of the longest running dedicated cannabis investment funds.
 The Poseidon team has focused on a diversified strategy covering a range of company stages and industry subsectors across the capital spectrum.
 Now in the seventh year of conducting due diligence, deploying capital, and serving on multiple company Board of Directors, the team is considered a leader in the cannabis industry.
 This recognition, in conjunction with Poseidon being a first mover in the cannabis investment space, has led to a level of trust with industry insiders.
 Poseidon has forged a positive reputation in the cannabis industry by helping companies when others would not, resulting in proprietary deal flow.

-Tags: #cannabis #investing #msogang #poseidon #gardenfund #venturecapital #seriesA #lateseed #IPO #MOIC #IRR #generationalwealth #bullish #growth
+Tags: #cannabis #investing #msogang #poseidon #gardenventures #venturecapital #seriesA #lateseed #IPO #MOIC #IRR #generationalwealth #bullish #growth